Lundberg Family Farms: History

 Albert and Frances Lundberg, the grandparents of the current Lundbergs, traveled west to Richvale, California, in 1937 from Nebraska, seeking their fortunes out west after the Great Depression.
 In Nebraska they had farmed wheat and corn, but they found that their 40 acre of hard clay in California were better suited for rice.
 Since the beginning they have been early pioneers in ecologically sound agriculture.
 While Albert Lundberg's neighbors were burning leftover rice stalks, for example, Albert devised a way to plow those stalks back into the field as fertilizer.
 Because of this early focus, the Lundbergs were the first American farmers to market a brand of organic rice products.
 In order to accomplish this, Albert's sons Wendell, Eldon, Harlan, and Homer had to build their own mill and establish a company which they called Wehah Farm, after their initials.

-The Lundbergs have grown from that 40 acre to their current 14000 acre under cultivation.
-An important factor in the Lundbergs has been education, with Harlan and Homer trained in agriculture, Eldon trained in civil engineering, and Wendell trained in industrial arts.
-Third generation Grant Lundberg, has a degree in agricultural business and a master's in agricultural economics.
+The Lundbergs have grown from 40 acre to their current 14000 acre since their inception.

 Business model

 Lundberg Family Farms is uncommonly large among organic farms.
 It is also vertically integrated (meaning that the systems for producing, handling, and distributing their products is also owned by Lundberg Family Farms), as many corporate agribusinesses are.
 It owns about 5000 acre and contracts for another 9000 acre.
 Around 70 percent is farmed organically, but the company calls the remainder "eco-farmed", which means that it is farmed with pesticides and fertilizers that are carefully chosen for minimal environmental damage.
 On the eco-farmed portion they use one insecticide, eight selected herbicides, some conventional fertilizers, and fewer cover crops.
 The conventional methods mean less labor and less cost, allowing the company to compete in conventional markets.

-The company is controlled by a ten-member board of directors composed of third-generation Lundberg family members and other industry professionals.
+The company is still owned by the Lundberg family.